Stable On-Policy Distillation through Adaptive Target Reformulation: Experiments

 \paragraph{Data Generation Setting} In \autoref{fig:ablation_data}, we evaluate the effectiveness of our proposed method across various data generation strategies commonly used in knowledge distillation.
 Specifically, we apply our objective to supervised KD, speculative KD (SKD), and on-policy KD to assess its robustness.
 For supervised KD, which relies on a fixed teacher-generated dataset, our method achieves an accuracy of 34.3\%, representing an absolute improvement of 0.9\% over the standard baseline.
 Similarly, in the SKD setting, we observe a 1.3\% performance gain.
 Most notably, the most significant improvement occurs in the on-policy setting, where our method reaches 39.9\% accuracy, a +4.8\% gain compared to previous on-policy distillation.
 These results demonstrate that our proposed objective consistently improves student performance and ensures optimization stability regardless of the specific data generation strategy utilized.

 \paragraph{Adaptability of KL Loss} We conduct an ablation study to evaluate the generalizability of \emph{Veto} across different KL divergence objectives: Forward KL and Reverse KL.
 As summarized in~\autoref{fig:ablation_loss}, our proposed method consistently enhances performance regardless of the underlying divergence used for distillation.
 By applying \emph{Veto} to forward KL, we observe a significant absolute accuracy gain of 4.8\% (35.1\% $\rightarrow$ 39.9\%).
 This improvement validates \emph{Veto}'s role as an \emph{Adaptive Gradient Veto}, which stabilizes early-stage optimization by effectively suppressing pathological gradients on ignorant tokens.
-Also, our method improves performance by 2.3\% (37.9\% $\rightarrow$ 40.2\%) in this regime.
+When applied to Reverse KL, our method also improves performance by 2.3\% (37.9\% $\rightarrow$ 40.2\%).
 In this context, \emph{Veto} acts as a \emph{Decisiveness Knob}, allowing for controlled entropy regularization and preventing the student from converging too prematurely to a single mode.
 These results demonstrate that \emph{Veto} is objective-agnostic.
 It serves as a versatile, objective-level reformulation that provides a unified solution for ensuring optimization stability and enhancing generation quality in various on-policy distillation settings.